Last Updated on October 30, 2025 by Emma Fajcz | Published: October 25, 2022

 While you might hear both of these used interchangeably around Italy, there is a slight difference.
 It all comes down to this: how much food is on your table?

-An aperitivo is more commonly just a cocktail – like our favorite Spritz – with just a few stuzzichini.
-This means just a few table snacks, like chips, olives, and nuts.
+- Aperitivo: An aperitivo is more commonly just a cocktail (like our favorite Spritz) with just a few stuzzichini (table snacks, like chips, olives, and nuts).
 Just a little bit to get something in your stomach and counteract your drink.

-On the other hand, apericena tends to be a bit more abundant.
-Including a buffet, or a plate of small snacks like pizzette, sandwiches, or other more filling snacks.
+- Apericena: This tends to be a bit more abundant, like a buffet, or a plate of small snacks like pizzette, sandwiches, or other more filling snacks.
 Usually, you’ll find that aperitivo costs just the same as a cocktail, while an apericena might cost a few euros more to cover the food.

 Every city has its own version, and you’ll find something different everywhere.
 While in northern cities like Milan the buffet apericena is a popular find, Venice might offer little cicchetti – like tapas – with your happy hour drink, and Rome bars might just stick to a classic aperitivo.